Kaopiz Logo

 • Extended Reality (AR/VR/MR)

-The global XR market is projected to expand dramatically, growing from $49.6 billion in 2023 to approximately $519.5 billion by 2032, with an impressive CAGR of 30.8% from 2024 to 2033.
+The global XR market is projected to expand dramatically, growing from $117.7 billion in 2026 to approximately $519.5 billion by 2032, with an impressive CAGR of 30.8% during 2024 to 2033.
 This growth is fueled by advances in hardware, 5G connectivity, and software platforms that enable richer and more accessible XR experiences.

 Notable Examples: